AQNclasses/notes-405-su26/topics/6-shortest-paths.md

 We will need to keep track of the distance to each node in a data structure
 $dist$, and the predecessor of each node along the shortest path from the start, in a data structure we will call $pred$.
+These may be cached in the graph nodes themselves, or you may build a separate "shortest path tree."

+Check-in question: Is the shortest path tree the same as the minimum spanning tree?

 Basic algorithm to initialize the graph: